zhedoubushishi/Machine-Learning/NaiveBayes/README.md

-NaiveBayes class only fit with discrete features.
+NaiveBayes class only fit with discrete features.<br>
 GaussianNaiveBayes class can fit with continuous features.